-Wealthy socialite Barbara Daly Baekeland attempted to "cure" her gay son by getting him to sleep with her, then he stabbed her to death.
+Wealthy socialite Barbara Daly Baekeland attempted to "cure" her gay son by getting him to sleep with her, then Antony Baekeland stabbed her to death.

 In the 1940s, Barbara Daly Baekeland had it all.
 She was married to the attractive and charming Brooks Baekeland, whose grandfather was chemist Leo Baekeland, the inventor of plastics.
 She was a prominent socialite, she had been called one of New York’s ten most beautiful girls, and was a model for esteemed magazines like Vogue and Harper’s Bazaar.

-But beneath the glittering surface of money and power, laid a troubled past and a world of madness.
+But beneath the glittering surface of money and power, lay a troubled past and a world of madness.

 Her father killed himself in 1932 when she was 10 years old.
 He made it out to look like an accident so that his family would be able to claim the insurance money.
 On the other side, her mother had a nervous breakdown a few years before she was born.
 Baekeland inherited her mother’s genetics, as she was prone to erratic behavior.

-Brooks Baekeland admitted that Barbara was beautiful and self-assured, but their marriage was a result of Barbaras’s trickery.
+Brooks Baekeland admitted that Barbara was beautiful and self-assured, but their marriage was a result of Barbara’s trickery.
 She told Brooks she was pregnant when she wasn’t so that he would marry her.

 Barbara and Brooks’s marriage was on the rocks.
 After an affair with one of Tony’s female classmates, in addition to his inability to cope with their son’s homosexuality, Brooks divorced Barbara in the mid-1960s.